Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Results

-Table \ref{tab:happiness} shows a comparison of Global Ease of Living rankings and Happiness Index rankings for 2021 showing notable disparities between the countries.
+Table \ref{tab:happiness} shows a comparison of Global EoLI rankings and Happiness Index rankings for 2021, showing notable disparities between the countries.
 For instance, the United States and Canada achieve relatively high rankings on both indices (18th and 17th for Ease of Living, 14th and 15th for Happiness, respectively), reflecting their strong economic foundations and extensive social welfare systems.
-In contrast, India displays a notable disparity: ranking 51st on the Ease of Living Index but plummeting to 139th on the Happiness Index.
-This gap is partly attributable to the Happiness Index’s emphasis on economic measures like GDP per capita, which can unfairly disadvantage developing nations \cite{Akgün}.
-Moreover, the limited sampling by the World Happiness Index which is based on collecting only 2,000 - 3,000 survey responses to represent large countries, such as India and China that have populations exceeding 1.4 billion, which fails to accurately reflect the complexity and diversity of various economic and social factors in different regions \cite{Ko_Lee}.
-Malaysia similarly suffers from inadequate sample representation, potentially skewing results across its diverse regions.
+In contrast, India displays a notable disparity: ranking 51st on the Global EoLI but plummeting to 139th on the Happiness Index.
+This gap is partly attributable to the Happiness Index’s emphasis on economic measures such as GDP per capita without considering the cost of living, which can unfairly disadvantage developing nations \cite{Akgün}.
+Moreover, the limited sampling by the World Happiness Index, which is based on collecting only 2,000 - 3,000 survey responses to represent large countries, such as India and China, that have populations exceeding 1.4 billion, fails to accurately reflect the complexity and diversity of various economic and social factors in different regions \cite{Ko_Lee}.
+Malaysia similarly suffers from inadequate sample representation, which may skew results across its diverse regions.
 Furthermore, happiness outcomes across countries are strongly influenced by differences in ecological variables, such as access to natural resources, environmental quality, and income levels.
-In contrast, Japan ranks lower in happiness (56th), while having a great Ease of Living Index ranking (8th).
-This might be because of sociocultural variables including ageing populations and work-related stress.
+In contrast, Japan ranks lower in happiness (56th) but has a high Global EoLI ranking (8th).
+This might be due to sociocultural factors, including ageing populations and work-related stress.
 This suggests that the World Happiness Index is a context-dependent metric that takes into account the particular socioeconomic and environmental characteristics of each nation rather than being a universal one \cite{Radkevich}.
-These limitations highlight the necessity for more representative, equitable and transparent data collection methods, and emphasising the importance of developing more nuanced indices that account for varying global contexts.
+These limitations highlight the necessity for more representative, equitable and transparent data collection methods, and emphasise the importance of developing more nuanced indices that account for varying global contexts.